ITU-BDSA2024-GROUP13/Chirp/docs/pages/3Ethics/2LLMsChatGPTCoPilotAndOthers.md

 Discuss briefly if application of LLMs sped up your development or if the contrary was the case. -->

-The LLMs which were used throughout the development process were: ChatGPT, GitHub CoPilot and Codium.
+The Large Language Models (LLMs) which were used throughout the development process were: ChatGPT, GitHub CoPilot and Codium.

 All three LLMs were used primarily for debugging.
 For the generation of most of the documentation, it was only ChatGPT which was used.